samarmohan/backend-frameworks/README.md

 ### 🚀 About 🚀

-I created the same (almost) REST API with 5 different backend frameworks.
-Django, Flask, Nest, ASP.NET Core, and Express. <br>
+I created the same (almost) REST API with 7 different backend frameworks.
+Django, Flask, Nest, ASP.NET Core, Spring Boot, Rails and Express. <br>

 These are all for educational purposes.
 They do not accomplish any specific task. <br>